massimo-zaniboni/asterisell-v5/doc/manual/topics/internals/coding-notes.md

           title: Extension Codes (alias telephone numbers associated to an Extension)
           display: [ar_extension, code]
 ```

+### Learned lessons

+The primaryKey are hidden in forms so the ``makedb.sh`` script must be patched for changing the form annotations in case there are tables with no ``id`` but other primaryKey fields.

 ## How profiling and solve speace leaks of the Haskell Rating Engine